Skip to main content

 Use environment vs remote care — NOT a contradiction (clarification needed, not a fix)

-BSI reads the use environment text ("healthcare organisations... situated inside hospitals or other clinical facilities") and benefit 0ZC ("remote diagnosis", "remote referral") and sees a contradiction.
+BSI reads the use environment text ("healthcare organisations... situated inside hospitals or other clinical facilities") and the remote care sub-criterion of benefit 3KX ("remote diagnosis", "remote referral") and sees a contradiction.
 On closer analysis, there is no contradiction.
 The apparent conflict arises from conflating two different concepts:

 1. Use environment = where the device is deployed (IT infrastructure).
 The use environment text describes the device's deployment context: it runs as an API integrated into a healthcare organisation's IT system.
 The two sentences say: